Call for appointment:410-448-6400 410-448-6400

-At UM Orthopaedics, we see patients for the full scope of shoulder injuries, including fractures, separations and bone spurs.
-Other common injuries we treat includes:
+At UM Orthopaedics, we diagnose and treat the full scope of shoulder injuries, including fractures, separations and bone spurs.
+Other common problems we treat include:

 Rotator Cuff Injuries or Tears

-Should your require surgery, our team are experts in the latest techniques for shoulder surgery.
+Should your require it, our team is made up of experts in the latest techniques for shoulder surgery.

 Total Shoulder Replacement

-At the University of Maryland, total shoulder replacement surgery is a safe and proven way to treat persistent shoulder pain or injuries.
-We work to get you back to normal activities as quickly as possible.
+Total shoulder replacement surgery is a safe, proven way to treat persistent shoulder pain or injuries.
+We work to get you back to your normal activities as quickly as possible.